divelab/DIG/README.md

 ## Usage

-We provide [benchmark implementations](https://github.com/divelab/DIG/tree/dig/benchmarks) as examples to use *DIG*.
+We provide [benchmark implementations](https://github.com/divelab/DIG/tree/dig/benchmarks) as examples to use APIs provided in *DIG*.
 For details of all included APIs, please refer to the [documentation](https://diveintographs.readthedocs.io/).

 ## Contributing